 If you have been accused of a resignation where you do not think you have, it is imperative that you immediately meet with an employment lawyer, as there are certain steps you must take in order to protect the legal claim that you have.

 Many times there is a dispute about whether or not an employee has, in fact, offered a resignation, as employees who voluntarily resign, without a good reason, are not entitled to severance and employment insurance benefits.

-Court decisions have stated that a true resignation must be clear and unequivocal.
-There are circumstances where a resignation that was given may not actually be valid.
+Court decisions have stated that when an employee resigns, it must be clear and unequivocal.
 Employees who resign in the ‘heat of the moment’ during an argument, on impulse, or where the resignation was given in response to an ultimatum may not have legally resigned.